National Monitoring Experience

 Updates on national monitoring experience were published on the HPRA (then IMB) website during the first year of the HSE Schools Immunisation Programme with the final update published in July 2011.

-From the time of first authorisation of Gardasil in 2006 and up to 30/06/2019, the HPRA had received 1204* reports of suspected adverse reactions and events associated with use of the HPV vaccines (Gardasil, Cervarix, with a few reports for which the brand of vaccine is not known).
-This level of reporting for Gardasil reflects the very positive response to calls for reporting of national experience associated with use of the vaccine.
+From the time of first authorisation of Gardasil in 2006 and up to 30 June 2020, the HPRA had received 1398* reports of suspected adverse reactions and events associated with use of the HPV vaccines (Gardasil, Gardasil 9, Cervarix, with a few reports for which the brand of vaccine is not known).
+This level of reporting for the HPV vaccines reflects the very positive response to calls for reporting of national experience associated with use of the vaccines.

-Of the reports received, approximately 60% have been categorised as serious (801 reports classified as ‘serious’ – 801/1544 = 51.87%).
+Of the reports received, approximately 50% have been categorised as serious (801 reports classified as ‘serious’ – 801/1544 = 51.87%).
 This is based on the regulatory definition of a ‘serious’ adverse reaction, which includes circumstances where patients require intervention (e.g. review by their GP) and/or treatment for their symptoms.
-In the majority of these cases the medical care required was for the treatment of vaccination related events, such as fainting around the time of vaccination, or treatment for injection site reactions, headache, rash, itching (or other allergic-type reactions), fever, muscle pain and gastrointestinal effects, such as nausea and vomiting.
+In the majority of these cases, the medical care required was for the treatment of vaccination related events, such as fainting around the time of vaccination, or treatment for injection site reactions, headache, rash, itching (or other allergic-type reactions), fever, muscle pain and gastrointestinal effects, such as nausea and vomiting.
 Such reactions are typically transient in nature and require minimal medical intervention.